platformsh/template-builder/templates/symfony5/files/README.md

 </a>
 </p>

 This template provides a basic Symfony 5 skeleton.
+It comes pre-configured to use a MariaDB database using a Symfony-specific bridge library that runs during Composer autoload.
+It is intended for you to use as a starting point and modify for your own needs.

-It is configured for Production mode by default so the usual Symfony "welcome" page will not appear.
-That can be adjusted in `.platform.app.yaml`.
+It is configured for Production mode by default, so the usual Symfony "welcome" page will not appear.
+Instead, you will see a 404 page after the site first deploys, which is normal.
+You may switch it into dev mode via `.platform.app.yaml` if desired.

 Symfony is a high-performance loosely-coupled PHP web development framework.